Xe/site/blog/borg-backup-2021-01-09.markdown

   - borgbackup
 ---

-# How to Set Up Borg Backup on NixOS

 [Borg Backup](https://www.borgbackup.org/) is a encrypted, compressed, deduplicated backup program for multiple platforms including Linux.
 This combined with the [NixOS options for configuring